 Her bejeweled and enamel paintings show gorgeous women – including her mother – in powerful and provocative poses.
 They have attitude, self-confidence, and the big hair of that time period, which spanned the civil rights and the “Black is Beautiful” movements.

 Thomas begins her process by photographing African American models and projecting their pictures onto large white panels, the basis of her paintings.
 Her paintings borrow images and poses from master artists such as Ingres, Manet, Bearden, Courbet, and Matisse’s odalisques.

 Thomas remade Manet’s 1863 “Le Dejeuner sur l’herbe,” replacing his three people with three mod-looking African American women.
 She has inserted herself in the place of the woman in Courbet’s “The Origin of the World” 1866.
 She also painted a version in which her partner, artist Carmen McLeon, holds the same pose.

 Thomas credits her residency in Giverny, France for bringing the idea of beauty into her paintings.
 Her works show an emphasis on stylishly designed home interiors when she paints her women in indoor settings.
 Her integration of oil, enamel, and acrylic paint with less conventional materials, such as rhinestones and crystals, defines the surface of her wood-panel paintings.
-She will use rhinestones to highlight the eyes and lips of her women creating shimmer and dazzling surfaces.
+She will use rhinestones to highlight the eyes and lips of her women creating dazzling surfaces.

-Her work is held in many collections, including the Art Institute of Chicago, Brooklyn Museum, International Center of Photography, Musees des beaux-arts de Montreal, Museum of Fine Arts Boston, MoMA, Solomon R. Guggenheim Museum and others.
+Her work is held in many collections, including the Art Institute of Chicago, Brooklyn Museum, International Center of Photography, Musees des beaux-arts de Montreal, Museum of Fine Arts Boston, Museum of Modern Art, Solomon R. Guggenheim Museum, and others.